openstack/openstack-doc-tools/README.rst

 ----

 * ``openstack-doc-test``: Output information about tested patch, special case entity files for book building.
+Remove special handling for high-availability-guide, it is not using asciidoc anymore.
-* New script in cleanup/retf for spell checking using the RETF rules.
+* New script in cleanup/retf for spell checking using the RETF rules. patch.

 0.14
 ----